FindLab/FindLab.github.io/source/_drafts/midi-indexing.md

 <!-- more -->

-## Related works
+## Related work

 Early in 1999, Cavalcanti et al. proposed a MIDI indexing system scheme[^1].
-The system converts a melody notes sequence into a sequence of 7 dimensional[^2] feature vectors, and then match query melody notes by measuring Euclidean distance between feature vectors.
+The system converts a melody notes sequence into a new sequence of 7 dimensional[^2] wavelet transformed vectors, then match query melody notes by measuring Euclidean distance between feature vectors.
+This scheme has several advantages:

+* Local matching.
+Query moledy can be a short fragment, whose length is just enough to distinguish source music from other similar ones.

+* Key insensitive, i.e. the query notes can be on a different key with source moledy.
+Because wavelet transformed vectors only extract relative pitch information.

+* Pitch error tolerant.
+Euclidean distance magnitude of feature vectors reflect the similarity of melody fragments.
+If query notes have slight off-pitch from correct source notes, distance loss will keep tiny.

+However, on a particular purpose, there are some issues in this scheme:

+---
 [^1]: paper: [MIDIZ: content based indexing and retrieving MIDI files](http://www.scielo.br/scielo.php?script=sci_arttext&pid=S0104-65001999000300002)
 [^2]: MIDIZ use 2<sup>k</sup>-1 dimensional vectors, usually set k=3.